mgechev/blog.mgechev.com/_drafts/scalable-angular2-application-architecture.md

 }
 ```

-This way to our `GameModel` in the context of the `MultiPlayerComponent` will be passed two async services: `GameServer` and `GameP2PService`.
+This way, when the `GameModel` is used in the context of the `MultiPlayerComponent`, it will receive two async services: `GameServer` and `GameP2PService`.

 ## Conclusion

-The above architecture has a couple of properties:
+The proposed architecture above has the following properties:

-- Predictable state management thanks to the redux-like style of programming.
+- **Predictable state management** thanks to the redux-like pattern it is based on.
+All the gateways, models, async services, commands, payloads **must be stateless**.
-- Testability.
-For resolving any of the dependencies we're using the dependency injection mechanism of Angular 2 so we can easily mock any of them for our testing environment.
+- **Testability**.
+For resolving any of the services we're using the dependency injection mechanism of Angular 2 so we can easily mock any of them for our testing environment.
-- Easy for newcomers to join the project.
-When a developer who is not familiar with the architecture joins the team she can start developing components in the UI layer and use the facades which abstract the async services layer and the state management.
+- **Easy for newcomers to join the project**.
+When a developer who is not familiar with the architecture joins the team she can start developing components in the UI layer and use the facades which abstract the async services layer, and the state management.
 To new developers the architecture will look like traditional MVC.
-- Context dependent dependencies.
-We can reuse our models and therefore follow the open-closed principle by using context specific async services.
+- **Context dependent dependencies**.
+We can reuse the models across components since they are not dependent by the async services they use.
+Therefore we are follow the open-closed principle by using context specific async services.
-- Explicitness.
-The async services layer is explicit and each async service implements the action to command mapping by itself.
+- **Explicitness**.
+The async services layer is explicit and each async service implements the action-to-command mapping by itself.
 Across async services we can have shared [data adapters](http://npmjs.org/package/data-adapter).
-- Easy management of asynchronous events.
+- **Easy management of asynchronous events**.
 Thanks to RxJS we can treat such events as streams and apply high-order functions over them.